-Reinforcement learning is the study of decision making over time with consequences. the field studies how artificial (and natural) systems learn to make decisions in complex environments based on external, and possibly delayed, feedback.
+Reinforcement learning is the study of decision making over time with consequences.
+The field has developed systems to make decisions in complex environments based on external, and possibly delayed, feedback.

-We are working to create the future across a broad range of applications, including dialogue systems, game playing, content placement, program synthesis, recommendations, web search, natural language processing, and systems optimization.
+We are working to create the future of reinforcement learning across a broad range of applications, including dialogue systems, game playing, content placement, program synthesis, recommendations, web search, natural language processing, and systems optimization.